 “Never mind searching for who you are.
 Search for the person you aspire to be.”– Robert Brault

 The book gives a clear story on how we have to reverse engineer our future behaviour to our current reality to adopt a new ‘persona’.

 Personality tests which have become popular over the years.
 But they can create tunnel vision and limit our perceived potential.
 That’s why Personality Isn’t Permanent takes an stance against such tests, because each part of our personality is just a mask we wear.

 Actually, the origin of the word “personality” comes from the Latin word persona.
 In the ancient world, a persona was a mask worn in a theater by an actor.
 It can also mean a character played by an actor.
 So our personality is just a mask.
 One of the many different masks we have in different settings and environments.

-But is this beneficial when it comes to changing our personality?
+But this isn’t beneficial when it comes to changing our personality.

 “Real people become who they want to be by orienting their life toward their goals, not as a repeat of the past; by acting bravely as their future selves, not by perpetuating who they formerly were. “

 So by acting bravely as your future self you set the beacon of something to look forward to.

 Take Harry Potter for example, when he enrolled in the first year of Hogwarts.